CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Introduction

 In recent years, large language models (LLMs) \citep{achiam2023gpt, touvron2023llama} have shown great impact in various domains.
 Automated code generation emerges as a captivating frontier \citep{zheng2023codegeex, roziere2023code, shen2023pangu}, promising to revolutionize software development by enabling machines to write and optimize code with minimal human intervention.

+Code generation involves translating natural language instructions into structured and executable code in a target programming language.
+However, syntactic gap and mismatched vocabulary between natural language (NL) and programming languages (PL) exist, hindering LLM's performance on code generation.
+As illustrated in Figure~\ref{fig:gap}, programming language (marked in blue) contains special tokens such as ``int'' or ``++'' that natural language (marked in yellow) doesn't possess with the same physical significance, leading to vocabulary mismatch.
+Besides, the relations among tokens in programming languages are often structural, e.g., the complex branching and jumps, whereas natural language is arranged simply in sequential manner, leading to syntactic gap.
+For example, in the control flow graph of the raw code (marked in pink), two ``if'' blocks (marked in purple) are adjacent and are executed sequentially under certain condition, while appearing distant in the raw textual code.

+As discussed above, the challenges of enhancing large language models for code-related tasks can be summarized into two folds.

-Despite the success in natural language understanding and generation, there is still a gap between the natural language and programming language as illustrated in Figure~\ref{fig:gap}.
-Code, unlike natural language, possesses a well-defined structure that governs its syntax and semantics.
-This structure provides valuable information about the relationships between different parts of the code, the flow of execution, and the overall organization of the functions \cite{jiang2021treebert, guo2020graphcodebert}.
-General-purpose LLMs regard a code block as a sequence of tokens.
+\textbf{(C1) Effective representation of programming hints to interpret the inherent logic.} Code, unlike natural language, possesses a well-defined structure that governs its syntax and semantics.
+This structure provides valuable information about the relationships between different parts of the code, the flow of execution, and the overall organization of the functions \citep{jiang2021treebert, guo2020graphcodebert}.
+LLMs regard a code block as a sequence of tokens.
 By ignoring the inherent structure of codes, they miss out on essential cues that could help them better understand and generate code.
-In addition, the multi-lingual code generation abilities of LLMs remain a challenge due to the gap between different programming languages.
-Moreover, the training data of different programming languages can be unbalanced, which leads to a biased ability of multi-lingual code generation.

-Previous methods on code representation learning seek to interpret code blocks based on the abstract syntax tree, data flow graph \citep{aho2006compilers}, control flow graph \citep{allen1970control}, and the intermediate states \citep{lattner2004llvm}, where the semantic level and logical level information of codes are better captured.
-These methods gain the performance improvement in code classification \citep{long2022multi}, code search \citep{zeng2023degraphcs}, etc, showcasing the benefits of capturing the structures of codes.
-In this paper, we aim to inject the structural knowledge of codes into the general-purpose large language models for a better understanding of codes.
-By understanding the underlying structure of code, the LLMs can 1) extract the inherent semantic and logic flow of codes for higher quality generation and 2) transfer knowledge across different programming languages, which enables cross-lingual code generation.

-However, tuning the base model for structural code understanding is expensive and heavy.
-Recently, retrieval augmented generation (RAG) has shown great performance gains in facilitating LLMs on complex and temporal-related tasks, well utilizing the in-context-learning ability to instruct LLMs for enhanced generation.
-In this paper, we propose to develop a code RAG framework to retrieve relevant structural code representations to fill the gap between natural language and programming language, provide hints for enhanced code generation, and utilize the structure information of codes to offer cross-lingual code generation augmentation.
+Previous RAG methods \citep{lu2022reacc, su2024evor, zhou2022docprompting} stimulate the code generation abilities of LLMs by using relevant code snippets or document as hints, failing to well represent the innate structures.